 Battleheart by Mika Mobile is a great game and holds up surprisingly well for being over six years old.
 Battleheart Legacy is also good, but a much different game.
 Battleheart 2 is in the works and figures to be a true successor to the original.
 The developers provided a quick update on the development of the game a few months back and their goal is to launch with at least 12 but preferably 16 heroes, four of each major archetype (tank, support, melee, and ranged dps).
 It's too early to peg a release date, though Mika Mobile is aiming for 2017 and it’s likely to hit both iOS and Android.
 They've long been touting this one as a return to the magic of the original Battleheart—with the addition of cooperative multiplayer—and if so, it'll be well worth waiting for.

 Card City Nights 2

-Beta testing is in full swing for Card Thief, the latest game from TiNYTOUCHTALES—the maker of Card Crawl and ENYO.
-In Card Thief you drag your finger across a 3x3 grid of cards to chart the course of a master thief.
+From TiNYTOUCHTALES — the maker of Card Crawl and ENYO — Card Thief has you dragging your finger across a 3x3 grid of cards to chart the course of a master thief.
 Your thief must move stealthily, extinguish torches, and dodge guards all in a quest to steal as much loot as possible.
 Your ultimate goal is to steal the treasure chest card and return it safely to your lair.